- Share this article on Facebook

 - Share this article on Flipboard

 - Share this article on Comment

-Who do you think should take home the best-comedic-actress Emmy this year?
-Cast your vote below and check back before the Emmys air on Sept.
-18 to see if your prediction holds up.
-And you can also cast your votes for best drama series, best comedy series, best limited series, best lead actor in a drama series, best actress in a drama series, and best actor in a comedy series.
+So, who do you think should take home the Emmy for best actor in a drama series?
+Cast your vote below, and check back in before Sept.
+18 to see how your favorite star is doing going into awards night.
+And you also can cast your votes for best drama series, best comedy series and best limited series.

 Sign up for THR news straight to your inbox every day